For Law Enforcement: Go to Intoxilyizer & PBT Recertification

 The Office of Attorney General provides support systems and services to assist criminal justice agencies.
 This office does not have jurisdiction or authority over local law enforcement agencies.
 By statute, the Bureau of Criminal Investigation is an assisting agency (N.D.C.C.
 Ch.
 12-60).

-When a criminal justice agency requests the BCI assist with an investigation, the requesting agency is the lead agency and as such, retains jurisdiction over the investigation and media inquiries.
+When a criminal justice agency requests the BCI assist with an investigation, the requesting agency is the lead agency and as such, retains jurisdiction over the investigation and any media inquiries.
 The BCI does not comment on active/ongoing investigations.
-If charges are filed, an investigation is considered "active" until prosecution is complete or the charges dismissed.
+The prosecuting attorney, not the BCI, makes the decision regarding criminal charges.
+If charges are filed, an investigation is considered “active” until prosecution is complete or the charges dismissed.

 Use of Force/Officer Involved Shootings

-When requested, the BCI assists an agency by reviewing an officer’s use of force.
-The BCI conducts a thorough investigation of the use of force and reports its findings to the county state’s attorney and the requesting agency.
+If a law enforcement agency requests, the BCI will review an officer’s use of force.
+The BCI conducts a thorough investigation of the use of force and reports its findings to the county state’s attorney (who makes the charging decision), and the requesting agency.
 The BCI does not comment on the status of a use of force investigation.

-While the BCI also may be assisting the agency in the investigation of the underlying criminal offense, the requesting agency is the lead agency and retains jurisdiction over the case and any media inquiries about the suspect or the incident that led to the use of force.
+While the BCI also may be assisting the agency in the investigation of the underlying criminal offense or incident, the requesting agency is the lead agency and retains jurisdiction over the case and any media inquiries about the suspect, the incident that led to the use of force, the pending criminal investigation, or the status of the officers involved.